tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 # The "large_record_size" Flag Extension {#ex}

-When the "large_record_size" flag extension is negotiated, an endpoint MUST be prepared to accept protected records with ciphertexts of length 2<sup>16</sup> bytes and protected record with plaintext of length 2<sup>16</sup> - the allowed expansion.
-The maximum length of a protected record plaintext is therefore 2<sup>16</sup> - 2<sup>8</sup> = 65280 octets.
+When the "large_record_size" flag extension is negotiated, an endpoint MUST be prepared to accept protected records with ciphertexts of the negotiated length and protected record with plaintext of the negotiated length of - the allowed expansion.
+The maximum length of a protected record plaintext that can be negotiated is therefore 2<sup>16</sup> - 2<sup>8</sup> = 65280 octets.
 Unprotected messages are still subject to the lower default limits.

 The "large_record_size" flag extension MUST be negotiated together with the "record_size_limit" extension and MUST NOT be negotiated together with the "max_fragment_length" extension.
 A client MUST treat receipt of "large_record_size" without "record_size_limit" or together with "max_fragment_length" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.